-This month, we’re excited to celebrate Black History month.
+This February, we’re excited to celebrate Angelou and all extraordinary figures of Black history during Black History month!
 Whether students are watching videos created by you or directing their own, they can use Screencastify to celebrate the occasion.

 Why take one field trip when you can take 20?
 To start, ask each student to record themselves at a historical site or museum focused on Black history using Screencastify Submit.
 Each tour will be as unique as your students, and give the whole class the opportunity to explore the world beyond your classroom.

 Need a few ideas for places to send your students? ⬇️

 - National Museum of African History and Culture